CAMDEN CLIMBING

 VOLUNTEER TRAIL WORK evolves into Cliff and Trail Maintenance…

 CCF and Camden Hills State Park’s Trail Supervisor, Erik Brooks have combined energies to clean up Park trails each festival.
 This five hour volunteer initiative benefits all park users in addition to protecting the natural resource.
 Traditionally, Maine’s state parks resources are spread thin and trail work is supported by local volunteer and friend’s groups.
-Camden Hills State Park has graciously receive CCF support over the past two festivals.
-Last year we cleaned up large, fallen pine trees, and we built a footbridge over a seasonal drainage to direct hikers and climbers along their way.
+Camden Hills State Park has graciously received CCF support over the past three festivals.
+Last year we built a durable trail at Guide’s Wall.
 Our hardworking volunteers, led by superhuman runner and climber Erik, returned just in time for our Kick Off Dinnah looking like they just moved mountains!

 Let’s double that number this May.
 Thank you in advance for showing up early to work and learn with us!
-12 PM departure from the Old Carriage Road Trailhead.
 Learn more about this clinic on our clinics page.
 See you there!

 KICKOFF SOCIAL